RapidAPI/DevRel-Stack-Data/learn/posts/rest-apis/what-is-http.md

 8. CONNECT
 9. OPTIONS

-Of these, GET, POST, PATCH, PUT and DELETE are the most popular.
+GET, POST, PATCH, PUT and DELETE are the most popular.

 ### GET

 The **GET** request is used to request data from a server.

-For example, when you visit an e-commerce website, the browser will do a **GET** request to fetch all the details.
-Once the server sends a response to the **GET** request, the browser will show a list of items.
+For example, when you visit an e-commerce website, the browser will make a **GET** request to fetch all the details.
+Once the server responds to the **GET** request, the browser will show a list of items.

-Click on the **Submit** button below to do a **GET** request.
+Click on the **Submit** button below to make a **GET** request.

 <HTTPClient method="GET" isRequestMethodChangeDisabled showSimplifiedResponse />